Garden Views-05-May 2026

 I could also point out a pristine Grey Dagger moth, which I’d spotted on the wall of the cottage, and as is their want, stayed motionless throughout the day.

-We’d talked about putting some text onto the concrete slab which has stayed propped up against the cowshed wall for years, becoming gradually framed by a self-sown plant.
+We’d talked about putting some text onto the concrete slab, which has stayed propped up against the cowshed wall for years, becoming gradually framed by a self-sown plant.

 After a couple of tweaks, we have something we’re both happy with.